ADifferentLuke/web/_posts/2025-09-28-simulation-6-results.md

 I'm disappointed the average number of cells per organism begins decreasing around epoch 30.
 I'm not sure why that is happening, but this may be an indication of a contrapositive relationship between two fitness factors.
 I'll need to tweak the fitness function more.

+Brown is roots, yellow is seeds, red is helicopter seed, dark green is brank and trunk, light green is leaves.

 ![png](assets/samples/Sim6Example1.png) ![png](assets/samples/Sim6Example2.png) ![png](assets/samples/Sim6Example3.png)